autocontracts/permissioned-blocks/whitepaper.md

 <b>A Smart Contract with Pure Functions</b> - An initial event, with parameter P1 is combined with the initial contract state of S0 to produce the new contract state S1.
 When another event occurs with the input parameter P2, this produces the new state S2.
 </p>

-## Privacy of a Smart Contract's State Chain
+## Privacy of the State Chain

-The privacy of the contract state is controlled using a security model that has access control capabilities.
-These capabilities determine who can access and decrypt the state information and what contract functions they can execute.
+The Permissioned Blocks security model uses access control capabilities to protect the privacy of the Smart Contract's State Chain.
+The capabilities determine who can access and decrypt the state information and what contract functions they can execute.

 ![permissioned-blocks-capabilities](/images/permissioned-blocks-capabilities.png)

-A naive approach would be simply to encrypt the contract state and publish it on a public decentralised network.
-This approach is vulnerable the information being decrypted by brute force.
-For the same reason why we use Firewalls in computer networks today, a better security model is to protect the information with a security model that has access control capabilities.
-Only those that have been granted a certain capability can access some or all of the contract data.
+Note: A naive approach would be simply to encrypt the State Chain and publish this on a public decentralised network.
+This approach is vulnerable to the information being decrypted by brute force.
+For the same reason why we employ Firewalls in computer networks today, a better approch is to protect the information with a security model that limits access to the information.